dioniok/sap-fiori-training/Session5_Exercise_Routing_3.md

 ```

 ### Create a controller for the View2
-Under the controller folder, create a new file and name it View2.controller.js.
+Under the `controller folder`, create a new file and name it `View2.controller.js`.

 ```js
 sap.ui.define([